 Unfortunately, my birth mother passed away in November of 2008 from alcoholism.
 My brother told me that he never really understood why she told him I had died, but that he remembered being in the hospital with our mother when I was born; that he never forgot about me.
 I plan on traveling to Russia one day to visit my siblings.

 I believe my biggest challenge being an adoptee was just learning to finally accept everything that had happened, learning to embrace it as part of who I am, as part of my story.
 Granted, I have faced other challenges growing up as well, from separation anxiety to identity issues.
 But I never gave up.

 I am proud of where I came from, despite the adversity I faced at a young age.
 I believe it helped me become the strong person I am today.

 I believe sharing my story is important in that it can help others with their journey as well.
-Our stories become an essential part of who we are, and who we become.

 It's important that people understand that so many of the stereotypes about adoption are not true, and that adoptees have the right to whatever feelings they have towards their adoption.
 Just because an adoptee wants to know more about their birth family doesn't mean they don't love their adoptive family.